 Between April 5 and April 13, 2023, the holders of warrants exercised 436,533 (post reverse stock split) warrants for common stock at various exercise prices and the Company received proceeds of approximately \$1,495,000.

-In the absence of revenues in 2023 management believes the company's capital resources are sufficient to fund planned operations for substantially longer than 12 months from the date of this filing.
+In the absence of significant revenues in 2023, management believes the Company's capital resources are sufficient to fund planned operations for approximately 12 months from the date of this filing.

 Consolidated Cash Flow Data